-Being a cash buyer is king, but it's important to have a mortgage agreed 'in principle' before starting your property search for most buyers who don't have ready cash.
+Being a cash buyer is king, but having a mortgage agreed 'in principle' is essential before starting your property search for most buyers who don't have ready cash.

 The better the relationship with the seller, the more likely they will favour you as a buyer.
-Keep them informed at all times with what you're doing and how close you are to completing the process.
+Keep them informed about what you're doing and how close you are to completing the process.

 Choose your solicitor and surveyor with care beforehand.
-One you believe is going to be active and act quickly on your instructions.
-Also, make sure that all your legal paperwork is in order before you make your offer.
+One you believe will be active and act quickly on your instructions.
+Also, make sure that all your legal paperwork is in order before making your offer.